XDeFi-tech/docs-new/about/xdefi-technologies/introduction.md

 ## Introduction

-XDEFI Technologies provide tools to manage and interact with blockchains more efficiently, while letting users having full control and ownership over their assets.
+Ctrl (fka XDEFI) Technologies provide tools to manage and interact with blockchains more efficiently, while letting users having full control and ownership over their assets.
-The documentation will separate different subjects handled by XDEFI that you can access from here:
+The documentation will separate different subjects handled by Ctrl (fka XDEFI) that you can access from here:

 -
 -